Employment

 Knowledge, Skills, and Abilities:

-- Strong knowledge of track and field, its operations, and equipment.
+- Strong knowledge of basketball, its operations, and equipment.

-- Ability to understand developmental levels of students and apply to practice.
+- Ability to understand the developmental levels of students and apply them to practice.

 - Ability to competently use technology.

-- Experience working with diverse population and clientele with high expectations.
+- Experience working with a diverse population and demanding clientele.

 - Effective communication skills.